A16 Restaurant Review, San Francisco

 Ricotta gnocchi in brodo with leeks, mint, pancetta and black pepper ($9 or $16 Large) – Delicious with little meatballs.

 Gramigna Pasta ($18 Large) – Unusual pasta that uses the black ink from an Octopus.
-We were shocked to find it was a very Good dish.
+We were shocked to find it was a very good dish.

 Beef Tri Tip ($24) – Several pre-sliced pieces of good Tri Tip with cherry tomatoes on top, wild arugula, and grana padano cheese.
 Good quality and most pieces are cooked medium rare.